SamuelRadack/lukebenz/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Luke Benz and I am a senior data scientist at [Medidata Solutions, Inc.](https://www.medidata.com/en/).
+My name is Luke Benz and I am a first year Biostatistics PhD Student at the Harvard T.H.
+Chan School of Public Health.
 I graduated from Yale University in 2019 with a BS in Applied Mathematics with a concentration in Statistics and Data Science.

-While at Yale, I worked as a biostatistics research assistant for [Dr. Elizabeth Claus](https://publichealth.yale.edu/people/elizabeth_claus.profile) at the Yale School of Public Health, analyzing data on quality of life for patients with various kinds of brain tumors.

-During the summers of 2017 and 2018, I participated in the Summer Undergraduate Research Fellowship (SURF) program at the National Institute of Standards and Technology (NIST), where I worked as a research assistant in the Statistical Engineering Division for [Dr. Antonio Possolo](https://www.nist.gov/people/antonio-possolo) and [Dr. Andrew Rukhin](https://www.nist.gov/people/andrew-l-rukhin).
+While I do not yet know what my research at Harvard will entail, I have several diverse interests, including clinical trials, social networks, electronic health record (EHR) data, and cancer.

+Before coming to Harvard, I was a senior data scientist at [Medidata Solutions, Inc.](https://www.medidata.com/en/), where I most recently worked on models to select sites to use in clinical trials, and to forecast enrollment patterns and key milestones in those trials.

 In my free time, I enjoy working on projects at the intersection of statistics and sports, and was president of the [Yale Undergraduate Sports Analytics Group](https://sports.sites.yale.edu) between 2017-2019.
-In addition to projects covering a wide range of sports topics, I have assisted the Yale Men's Baskeball team with various statistical tasks and have partnered with the Ivy League to help design the 2019-2027 conference schedules for men's soccer, women's soccer, and field hockey.
+Many of my past projects have involved college basketball, and my `R` package [ncaahoopR](https://github.com/lbenz730/ncaahoopR) is designed to facilitate easy access and analysis of college basketball play-by-play data.
+[My most recent publication](https://arxiv.org/abs/2012.14949) related to sports examines the change in home advantage in European soccer during the COVID-19 pandemic, when games were played without fans.